roromaniac/KH2Tracker/KHTrackerNotes/TO DO/Options Window.md

 - [x] Create an option that saves numRows and numColumns and regenerates the card when updated.
 - [x] Create a button that regenerates card with new settings.
 - [x] Update the tracker settings in its own method.
+- [ ] Create a "Select All" toggle that selects everything within a subcategory.